lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 marie@login$ srun --partition=haswell --cpus-per-task=4 --mem=2G --hint=nomultithread --pty --time=8:00:00 bash
 ```

-The request from above will allow to use 4 parallel threads.
+The above request allows to use 4 parallel threads.

 The following example shows how to parallelize the apply method for pandas dataframes with the
 pandarallel module.
-If the pandarallel module is not installed already, check out the usage of
+If the pandarallel module is not installed already, use a
-[virtual environments](python_virtual_environments.md) for installing the module.
+[virtual environment](python_virtual_environments.md) to install the module.

 ??? example
     ```python